 History of the Cypress Creek Tactical Medic Team

 Cypress Creek EMS leaders formed the team in 1992.
-Cypress Creek EMS Executive Director Brad England had the foresight to seek approval from the state to respond anywhere in the state of Texas when supporting law enforcement.
+Former Cypress Creek EMS Executive Director Brad England had the foresight to seek approval from the state to respond anywhere in the state of Texas when supporting law enforcement.
 This was essential given the team supported multi-jurisdictional law enforcement task forces with jurisdiction across numerous Texas counties.
 In the late 1990s, CCEMS began supporting the Federal Bureau of Investigation, Houston Division, SWAT Team and was the first to establish a memorandum of agreement with the FBI to provide Tactical Emergency Medical Support (TEMS).
 Through this memorandum, the team’s reach now spans the country when working in support of the FBI.

 In 2000, the team has took its dedication one step further when Cypress Creek EMS initiated its international training program: The BASIC TACTICAL OPERATIONAL MEDICAL SUPPORT COURSE is an 81-hour, nationally accredited, field intensive, scenario-based, training program.
 This training program is offered twice each year in the spring and fall.
 The reputation of the course is such that it draws EMTs, Paramedics, and Trauma Physicians from all over the world representing law enforcement, the fire service, and EMS.

 In August of 2016, the CCEMS team became the only tactical medics in the U.S. to carry blood products for transfusion on every mission and transitioned to whole blood in September 2017, also a first.